-Newer Acura vehicles monitor your driving habits and make adjustments to the throttle response, transmission shifting points to adjust to the driver habits.
+Newer Acura vehicles monitor your driving habits and make adjustments to the throttle response and transmission shifting points.
 The problem with this system is that at times it decreases throttle response and shifting in a negative way.

 Reset Acura ECU

 - Turn key to position II.
 If your Acura has a START/STOP button, press it twice without pressing the brake pedal.
 DO NOT START THE ENGINE.
 Turn off the lights and radio.

 - Your Acura dash lights should be on at this point.
 Within 5 seconds of turning on the ignition, press the gas pedal, and keep it pressed for 30 seconds.